Please use virtual office link for scheduled sessions only.

 My Specialties

 I work with individuals and couples.
 I am drawn to those who seek treatment due to shifts in identity, emerging adulthood, and the challenges that come with the inevitable changes in our lives.
-I particularly enjoy and have experience working with the LGBTQ+, trans and non-binary community.

 Education and Career Background